 (b) engages the reportable offender under contract to carry out work.

 [Section 26 amended by No. 27 of 2008 s.
-4.]
+4; No. 54 of 2012 s.
+13.]

 27. Persons required to report under corresponding Act

 (1) This section applies to a person (other than a person to whom Division 10 applies) who has been required to report to a corresponding registrar, whether or not he or she is a reportable offender for the purposes of this Act.